wujiekd/Dialogue-Cross-Enhanced-CEAM/README.md

 It can be downloaded from Google Cloud Disk:  Pretrained weights will be released later.

-It can be directly used for inference and get final result.
+It can be directly used for inference and to get the final result.

 ## References